deepmodeling/deepks-kit/examples/water_cluster/README.md

 echo $! > PID
 ```
 that runs the iterative learning procedure in background and record its PID in the designated file.
+Here we are using Slurm to schedule jobs.
+If Slurm is not available, please execute [`./run_shell.sh`](./run_shell.sh) to run on local machine.

 ## System preparation